PALuczak/chatAppGroup11/README.md

 # chatAppGroup11
-C++ Final Assignment for Network Systems module @University of Twente
+*C++ Final Assignment for Network Systems module @University of Twente*

+A Wireless ad-hoc chat application built with the Qt Platform